AequilibraE/aequilibrae/docs/source/traffic_assignment.rst

 Volume delay functions
 ++++++++++++++++++++++

-For now, only the traditional BPR is available for assignment using AequilibraE
+For now, only the traditional BPR is available for assignment using AequilibraE.

+Parameters for VDF functions can be passed as a fixed value to use for all links, or as graph fields.
+As it is the case for the travel time and capacity fields, VDF parameters need to be consistent across all graphs.

 ..
 We need something on VDFs here, more specifically on how they work